Divide-By-0/blog/content/posts/zk.md

 I think it's clear that on-chain apps should be built in the Ethereum ecosystem for the time being -- we expect more things to be EVM compatible over time so this will be a good bet regardless.
 Other nascent zk ecosystems include Aztec, Mina, and Miden, but they inherently have less developers and ecosystem activity [and for the most part, have yet to adopt permissive OSS licenses for their end to end stack].
 I am excited to see results, benchmarks, and progress from these teams, as they all have commendable and ambitious goals.

+## Places to Learn

+I usually recommend our lecture series at [zkiap.com](https://zkiap.com) to start writing your first ZK circuits in circom.

+---

 For transparency, I have asked for and accepted grants from 0xPARC and the Ethereum Foundation PSE for my work.
 I sought them out and not the other way around, so I don't think it explicitly sways my thinking.
 However, it does give me an availability bias to the tech that I see people near me working on.
-They tend to choose their tech for a reason so I think it doesn't harm my opinions, but I acknowledge that it makes me less privvy to details of other ecosystems.
+They are also optimizing for speed in an intellectually honest way that I think it doesn't sway my opinions, but I acknowledge that it makes me less privvy to details of other ecosystems.

 If you are excited by zk and want support to help get oriented in the space, I am happy to [answer any questions over Telegram](https://t.me/yush_g).
 If you're looking for ideas, we have open sourced our [best ideas for zk email](https://github.com/zkemail/) and [best ideas for noval projects in crypto generally](https://github.com/Divide-By-0/ideas-for-projects-people-would-use#Crypto), and will support any open source developer who wants to build them or any other ambitious idea.